daniel-araujo/acur/README.md

 acur_rewind(&my_cursor);
 ```

-Read the comments in the `acur.h` header file for detailed descriptions of
+Read the comments in the `acur.h` header file for detailed descriptions of all
-these functions and others.
+functions

 ## 4. Reporting bugs